By: Bari Sobelson, MS, LMFT

 Offer support: While you may not be able to help “cure” your loved one, you can certainly be supportive.
 Ask them what you can do to help support them.
 Offer to go with them to an appointment, pick their children up from school on an especially hard day, etc.

 Remember that they are a person first: Before any illness comes the person.
 When your loved one is suffering from a chronic illness, remember this!
 They may not want to talk about their diagnosis or their symptoms.
 Perhaps they just want to tell you about something funny they saw on tv or an interesting meeting they had at work.
 Always keep the person and the illness separate.

 Be empathetic: No, you can’t put yourself in their shoes.
 It’s impossible to do that.
 Even if you had the exact same illness, your experience would be different.
 This doesn’t mean that you can’t be empathetic to their situation.
 Don’t compare their illness to someone else’, don’t tell them you know how they feel.
 Do validate what they are feeling and do encourage them to talk to you.

 Next time you decide to reach out to someone with a chronic illness, try to consider these things.
-If you would like more information on ways to empower families in their journey surrounding chronic illness, join us on January 19th and January 26th here.
+If you would like more information on ways to empower families in their journey surrounding chronic illness, check out our archived webinars here.

 This post was written by Bari Sobelson, MS, LMFT, the Social Media and Programming Coordination Specialist for the MFLN Family Development Team.
 The Family Development team aims to support the development of professionals working with military families.
 Find out more about the Military Families Learning Network Family Development concentration on our website, Facebook, and Twitter.